ashokareddymanyam/MovieRating/README.md

 # MovieRating
-FindTopOrders.java is for stadalone code to find top 2 orders The file is available in com.test.movieratingapp package same Project
+FindTopOrders.java is for stadalone code to find top 2 orders The file is available in com.movierating.api.app package same Project

 This Application Built on StringBoot having auto configuration and for faster development

 Prerequisites Data.sql added in resource folder
 -----------------------------------------------------------------
-pass the customer/{id}/rate/4.45?movie="movieName"
+pass the customer/{id}/rate/{rating}?movie="movieName"
 Post call for rating movie url
 eg:
 localhost:8080/api/rest/customer/1/rate/3.45?movie=Kite